smolamarcin/battleship/README.md

 ## Running server
     To start the server, run the script named runServer.sh.

-    To run script you should type in console ./runServer.sh
+    To run the script you should type in the console ./runServer.sh
 ## Running client
     The server should be switched on before starting the client.

     To start the client, run the script named runClient.sh.

-    To run script you should type in console ./runClient.sh
+    To run script you should type in the console ./runClient.sh
 ## Tools necessary to build
     Stable internet connection